 Where We Have Been - Memphis

-From Las Vegas we grabbed a plane to Memphis, which sort of just fell onto the schedule when we were trying to decide where to jump to from Las Vegas before heading to New Orleans for New Year, but we are so glad we went.
-Home of Soul, the Blues and some argue the birthplace of Rock ‘n’ Roll
+From Las Vegas we grabbed a plane to Memphis—one of those places that sort of fell into the schedule while we were figuring out where to go next before New Orleans for New Year.
+We’re so glad it did.
+Memphis has a pulse to it: Soul, the Blues, and (depending on who you ask) the birthplace of Rock ‘n’ Roll.

-Memphis is the only place on the trip where we felt unsafe.
-This may be in part because a lady around our age tapped us on the shoulder as we were catching a bus in the centre of town.
-She told us she had lived in Memphis all her life but to be careful as there are a lot of people with nothing to lose.
-We felt uncomfortable after getting off a Trolley Bus that evening to try some Memphis Dry Smoked Ribs as at Central BBQ, the ribs were wonderful but we did uber back to the Hu Hotel,
+Memphis was the only place on the trip where we genuinely felt unsafe.
+That might have been partly because a woman around our age tapped us on the shoulder while we were waiting for a bus in the centre of town.
+She told us she’d lived in Memphis all her life and to be careful—there were a lot of people with nothing to lose.
+It stayed with us.

 Memphis Trolley Bus